 treatment with drugs that kill cancer cells.
 Chemotherapy is often used, either alone or with surgery and/or radiation, to treat cancer that has spread or come back (recurred), or when there is a strong chance that it could come back.
 Often called chemo.

 -ick in sy

-a lab test that uses small deoxyribonucleic acid (DNA) probes to count the number of HER2 genes in breast cancer cells.
+a lab test that uses small deoxyribonucleic acid (DNA) probes to look at a certain gene.
+It can be used to count the number of HER2 genes in cancer cells.
 See also deoxyribonucleic acid, gene, human epidermal growth factor receptor 2.

 strand of deoxyribonucleic acid (DNA) inside a cell that carries genes, the basic units of heredity.
 Humans have 23 pairs of chromosomes, one member of each pair from the mother, the other from the father.
 Each chromosome can contain hundreds or thousands of individual genes.
 See also deoxyribonucleic acid, gene.